vanatteveldt/ccslearnr/handouts/ggplot.md

 color or size, you add these in the `geom(...)` call directly, i.e. not in an `aes(...)` call.

-What happens when you add `shape=21` or even `shape='🏠'` to the call?
-For `shape=21`, you can also add a fill aesthetic (or constant value) if desired. (gogle ggplot shapes to see an overview of built-in default shapes, like the circles for 21)
+If you want to play around a bit more: What happens when you add `shape=21` or even `shape='🏠'` to the call?
+For `shape=21`, you can also add a fill aesthetic (or constant value) if desired - how does that affect the plot? (you can google ‘ggplot shapes’ to see an overview of built-in default shapes, like the circles for 21)

 ## Line graphs